 Recommended?

-The HereToGear gloves can be overkill if you aren’t a welder or blacksmith, but you do get a lot of glove for the price.
+The HereToGear gloves can be overkill if you aren’t a welder or blacksmith, but you do get a lot of gloves for the price.
 They are durable enough so you can move logs and charcoal around the fire, and work the best for people with very large hands.

 Description